5 ways to reach your daily step goal

 What are the benefits of walking 10,000 steps a day?

-The figure of 10,000 steps a day is often chosen as a daily goal by personal trainers, fitness trackers and health magazines.
 Most of us only walk around 4,000 steps a day, reports Care Australia.
-For some of us, a goal of 10,000 steps seems unachievable and sometimes disheartening.
+Many personal trainers, fitness trackers and health magazines recommend walking 10,000 steps a day, but for some of us, this goal seems unachievable and sometimes disheartening.

-Over the past five decades, a few smaller studies have showed we might not have to reach that golden number to get benefits from walking.
+Over the past five decades, research has shown we might not have to reach that golden number to get benefits from walking.

-With that in mind, here are 5 simple ways that could help you get moving more for better health and wellbeing:
+With that in mind, here are five simple ways that could help you get moving more for better health and wellbeing:

 1. Download an app